rails/rails/guides/source/routing.md

 end
 ```

-or, for a single case
+or, for a single case:

 ```ruby
 resources :posts, path: '/admin/posts'